-3.5 Data Acquisition
+3.4 Data Acquisition

 Quality control of data acquisition will be achieved by initial central training of technicians and subsequent certification of them and all "new" technicians involved during the course of the study.
 Study guidelines on "acceptable" noise levels are given earlier in this protocol under Self-Evaluation of Technical Performance.
-Feedback of clinic quality of ECG recording will also be reported by the Halifax ECG Computing Center on receipt of ECGs transmitted by modem.
+Feedback of clinic quality of ECG recording will also be reported by the Edmonton ECG Computing Center on receipt of ECGs transmitted by modem.
 The Performance Grade Level is included for every ECG in the monthly diskette sent to the Coordinating Center.

-3.6 Training and Certification
+3.5 Training and Certification

-3.6.1 Cohort ECGs
+3.5.1 Cohort ECGs

 A two-day central training session was held in July 1986 at Johns Hopkins.
 Training included electrode placement, skin preparation, MAC PC menus and data entry and self-evaluation of technical performance.
 All new technicians are trained by the most senior certified technician.
+Training of new technicians must include observation of at least 6 ECG's being taken by the senior technician.

-The technician responsible for recording ECGs must be officially certified as capable of recording high-quality ECGs by the ECG Center.
-Certification ECGs must be done on age-eligible participants in the manner described above following return to the clinic after central training.
-Three ECGs must be obtained.
-Send the ECGs and the certification form (Appendix T) to the Coordinating Center.
-The tracing will be "logged in" and forwarded to the ECG Reading Center for review.
-Notification of the technician's certification status will be made by the Coordinating Center after this review is complete.
+Once training is complete, the technician must be officially certified as capable of recording high-quality ECGs by the ECG Coding Center.
+Certification ECGs must be done by obtaining 3 ECG's on age-eligible participants.
+Send the ECGs and the certification form (Appendix R) to the Minnesota ECG Coding Center.
+The tracing will be "logged in" and evaluated for ECG quality.
+The Minnesota ECG Coding Center will notify the Coordinating Center when certification is complete.
+The Coordinating Center will notify the technician of certification status.
+1